lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 We consider having a set of servers, where each server has its own state machine replica.
-Simply
+When a new n
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMjAyNTgyNCwyMDY4MzUzNTI2LC0xMj
+eyJoaXN0b3J5IjpbMjcwMTYwMzUsMjA2ODM1MzUyNiwtMTI3Nj
-c2OTIzODgzLDYzMTYyMDUwOF19
+kyMzg4Myw2MzE2MjA1MDhdfQ==
 -->